mrychlik/DeductronCode/README.md

 # DeductronCode
-Computer codes accompanying the paper "Deductron - A Recurrent Neural Network"
+Computer codes accompanying the paper "Deductron - A Recurrent Neural Network".
+This is a minimalistic implementation.
+This code should not be used in any "production" system.

 # Pure Python Deductron implementation